holozeros/minimal-linux-desktop/PKGBUILD-collections/README.md

 # Making PKGBUILD for minimal linux desktop
  Must already done building the chroot environment.

-As root user on host.
+As root user on host

     export $LFS
     mount /dev/<partition name of the chroot environment> $LFS